ujjwal1990/AAHack/hack/README.md

 # EVALAUTION CRITERIA

-1) Authentication/Security
-2) RESTFUL API
-3) Please note that bookingjson is not the hackathon, it is just a **starting point**, if only booking details are shown in the final solution, it doesn't pass through for evlauation
+1) Please note that bookingjson is not the hackathon, it is just a **starting point**, If you final solution has only booking details thenit doesn't pass our initial shortlist for evlauation
+2) Authentication/Security
+3) RESTFUL API ( create new API's and/or consume as applicable)
 4) Dont use the booking json directly if required host it on some cloud like heroku
 5) Think creative, we will look for innovative ideas
+6) Solution document should briefly
+    1) describe the idea,
+    2) technical architecture,
+    3) solution approach etc.
+    4) why this is the best solution
-6) For mobile apps, please have screenshots folder to highlight your solution
+    5) For mobile apps, include screenshots and/add folder in git to highlight your solution
-7) For web apps, please deploy on cloud environment like heroku
+    6) For web apps, please deploy on cloud environment like heroku and share the final applicaiton URL
-8) Solution document